radeon78/Battleships/README.md

 }
 ```

-e.g. defining fleet with two ships one Carrier (5 squares) and one Submarine (3 squares)
+e.g. Defining fleet with two ships one Carrier (5 squares) and one Submarine (3 squares)

 ```csharp
 public class TwoShipsGameRule : IGameRule